-The heart (Latin: cor) is a thick, muscular organ with four cavitated parts.
-The heart is a central organ and pump of the cardiovascular system.
-It maintains the unidirectional flow of blood through the circulatory system.
-The heart is a hollow organ located in the middle mediastinum.
-The heart is surrounded by a serous sac called the pericardium.
-The great vessels originating from the heart provide blood flow throughout the whole body.
-It is a vital organ meaning a person can not live without it.
+The heart (Latin: cor) is a thick, muscular organ with four cavitated parts located in the middle mediastinum.
+It is a central organ and pump of the cardiovascular system that maintains the unidirectional flow of blood through the circulatory system.
+The heart is a vital organ meaning a person can not live without it.

 External heart anatomy

-The superior border is formed by the right and left atrium, auricles, and the great vessels.
+- Superior border - formed by the right and left atrium, auricles, and the great vessels;

-The inferior border is formed by the left and right ventricles.
+- Inferior border - formed by the left and right ventricles.

 The apex of the heart is projected in the fifth intercostal space.
 It is approximately 1,5 centimeters medially from the left midclavicular line.
 The left border goes obliquely upwards from the apex to the site where the cartilage of the third rib joins the bony part of the rib.